 Babies under 6 month old are generally not recommended to wear any sunscreen since their bodies absorb more of the ingredients so you’ll want to be diligent about monitoring their sun exposure.

 Choose a safe sunscreen free from oxybenzone and paragons.
 Goddess Garden and Badger are two popular options.
 Goddess Garden has an unscented cream option to keep your baby fragrance-free.
 Badger offers scented options including soothing Chamomile and Calendula for sensitive skin.
+With a family full of blue-eyed, fair-skinned people, I usually opt for thinksports Kid Sunscreen, SPF 50+.

 And if you’re like me, and sometimes run out of products at last minute, try ordering two of your preferred child-safe sunscreen and one bug spray early in the season to avoid last-minute purchases of products full of toxic ingredients.